 790R KTM (design complete, available now)

 Set of prototype DIY WP Gobblers.

-Set of fork springs
+Set of fork springs that allow correct preload.

 Variable rate shock spring.

 Full pro level fork re-design with sprung mid valve, Gobblers & springs.